bigchaindb/BEPs/13/README.md

 Regardless of whether the transaction is a CREATE or TRANSFER transaction: For all inputs, `input.fulfillment` must be valid.
 See the <a href="#transaction-components-inputs"><span>section about inputs</span></a> for more details about what that means.

-#### More Rules
+#### Rules Depending on the Database Backend Used

-Some implementations of the BigchainDB Transactions Spec impose more rules.
-See the section titled [Implementation-Specific Deviations](#implementation-specific-deviations).

-## Implementation-Specific Deviations

-Some implementations of BigchainDB-compliant servers or drivers deviate from the BigchainDB Transaction Spec.

-### BigchainDB Server Deviations

-<a href="https://github.com/bigchaindb/bigchaindb">BigchainDB Server</a> is a BigchainDB-compliant server implemented in Python.

-When BigchainDB Server is used *with MongoDB*, it inherits some quirks from MongoDB:
+If the database backend is MongoDB:

 - All key names (e.g. anywhere in the JSON documents stored in `asset.data` or `metadata`):
   - must not begin with `$`